 Women of Powerline Technicians promotes diversity, inclusion and equality in the trades.
 We partner with employers to aid in establishing a sustainable workforce.
-Through initiatives Women of PLT creates possibilities for women to succeed in skilled trades and technical roles in Canada’s electricity sector.
+Through initiatives Women of PLT creates possibilities for women to succeed in skilled trades and technical roles.

 Women of Powerline Technicians currently has chapters located in Ontario, Canada.
 We have plans to grow and include chapters in every province and territory, connecting women in the electricity sector in trade and technical roles.

 Lana Norton, Women of PLT Executive Director & Founder